neha-r-p/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
     '.map' populates a new empty array by pushing automatically, while '.forEach' does not.
-With forEach you need to create an empty array to push to!
+With forEach you need to create an empty array to push to.

 2. What is the difference between a function and a method?
+    Both are functions, but a method is a function that is a property of an object.

 3. What is closure?